 As international NGO’s are not allowed implement directly, Islamic Relief Jordan has been in discussions with UNHCR to explore how Islamic Relief can partner with them in the provision of essential humanitarian assistance such as health care assistance, food, shelter items and non-food items.

-Islamic Relief Syria currently have two local partners in the area already delivering emergency aid to the affected population with the main geographical focus on Western Dera’a countryside and Qunaitera.
+Islamic Relief Syria currently has two local partners in the area already delivering emergency aid to the affected population with the main geographical focus on Western Dera’a countryside and Qunaitera.

-We would like to initiate an emergency response in these locations reaching around 47,000 beneficiaries with food, non-food itemsI, hygiene kit and jerry cans in addition to provision of water for 60 days and also the provision of health services through the local health facilities.
+We would like to initiate an emergency response in these locations reaching around 47,000 beneficiaries with food, non-food items, hygiene kit, and jerry cans in addition to the provision of water for 60 days and also the provision of health services through the local health facilities.
 Please donate generously, your assistance could save lives.